Guy Charbonneau

 Guy Charbonneau (June 21, 1922 - January 18, 1998) was a Canadian senator who was the longest serving Speaker of the Canadian Senate, serving from 1984 to 1993.
 During his tenure, amendments to the Standing Orders of the Senate extended the powers of the speaker.

 Chabonneau was born in Trois-Rivières, Quebec.
 He received his Bachelor of Arts from the Université de Montréal, and pursued further studies in economics at McGill University.
 He served during World War II in the Royal Canadian Air Force.

 After being demobilized, he joined the insurance industry.
 He rose to the position of vice-president and director of Peerless Insurance Agencies in 1948.
 He became president in 1963.
-He later served as chief executive officer of the firm of Charbonneau, Dulude and Associates Ltd., Insurance Brokers, and became a limited partner in the Mer Banco Group of Calgary.
-Charbonneau served on the board of directors of Canadian National Railway from 1961 to 1964.
+He later was chief executive officer of the firm of Charbonneau, Dulude and Associates Ltd., Insurance Brokers, and became a limited partner in the Mer Banco Group of Calgary.
+Charbonneau was on the board of directors of Canadian National Railway from 1961 to 1964.

 He was summoned to the Senate on September 27, 1979 on the advice of Prime Minister Joe Clark, and sat as a Progressive Conservative.
 When Brian Mulroney became prime minister following the 1984 federal election, he recommended Charbonneau for the position of Speaker.

 During much of Charbonneau's tenure, the Liberal Party held a majority in the Senate, despite the fact that the Progressive Conservatives formed the government, due to their majority in the House of Commons.
 This resulted in a number of occasions where the Senate defeated or delayed legislation passed by the House of Commons – a relatively rare occurrence in Canadian politics.